Vero True Social is a new social network to share pictures and other media. Find out if it’s worth trying it and how it works.

-In addition to photos you can share: link, music, movies, books, places and you can also share other users’ profiles to recommend them to your followers (if Vero will become really popular I imagine that this last option will be a money making machine for influencers).
+In addition to photos you can share: links, music, movies, books, places and you can also share other users’ profiles to recommend them to your followers (if Vero will become really popular I imagine that this last option will be a money-making machine for influencers).

-What is missing, for now, are Stories and the streaming.
+What is missing, for now, are Stories and streaming.

 Another way in which Vero hopes to monetize is by keeping some commissions when its users will sell products directly from the APP.
 The idea is not bad, but it remains to be seen how users will take it when they will have to pay to sign up and sell their products.

-Vero has entered a very difficult market in which Instagram/Facebook have virtually no competitors.
-Needless to say THERE IS a need for change.
+Vero has entered a very difficult market in which Instagram/Facebook has virtually no competitors.
+Needless to say, THERE IS a need for change.

 What is not clear is how sustainable can be a business model in which advertising is completely absent and in which users, who are not used to doing so, will have to pay to use the social.
 The next few months will be crucial to see if Vero will be a new success story or not.